mathieupost/go-gqlclient/README.md

 GraphQL client for Go.

 * Simple, familiar API
-* Respects `context.Context` timeouts and cancellation
+* Pass context.Context to the http client
 * Build and execute a GraphQL request using json or multipart
 * Use strong Go types for response data
 * Use variables, custom headers and a custom http client